spather/knowledge/notes/jupyter-notebook-images-plots-cheatsheet.md

 img_rgb = cv2.cvtColor(img, cv2.COLOR_BGR2RGB)

 # img_rgb is a read-only view of the original data in RGB format
-# If you pass this to operations that mu
+# If you pass this to operations that mutate the image you'll get
+# an exception.
 img_rgb = img[:, :, ::-1]
 ```